 It doesn’t take much to melt this Grandma’s heart.
-A few years ago my Grands created these fingerpainted masterpieces.
+A few years ago, my Grands created these fingerpainted masterpieces.
 I can still see in the painting how tiny their hands were.
-They grow up too fast and preserving their work is important to me.
-I’ve been wanting to frames these since… forever.
-And then I discovered that the canvas itself was simply stretched over a perfectly good frame.
+They grow up too fast, and preserving their work is important to me.
+I’ve wanted to frames these since… forever.
+And then I discovered that the canvas itself was stretched over a perfect frame.
 This DIY hack is called a reverse canvas and it’s a classy way to display their artwork.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun DIY projects that I can share with you!
 To see my full disclaimer, click here.

 Clear Coat For Protection

-To start with you will want to protect that precious artwork with a clear coat.
+To start with, you will want to protect that precious artwork with a clear coat.
 Since the canvas isn’t going to be behind glass, this clear coat will help protect it and give it a shiny appearance.
-I found that it also enhanced the colors of the acrylic paints that were used.
-Not sure this step is necessary but I want to make sure these masterpieces are around a long time.
+I found that it also enhanced the colors of the acrylic paints.
+Not sure this step is necessary, but I want to make sure these masterpieces are around for a long time.